-- 4.5 In the interests of achieving timely resolution of planning applications, central government sets targets for planning authorities to deal with most planning applications.
-These targets currently are: - Determine 60% of major applications in 13 weeks (or agreed extension of time) - Determine 70% of all other applications within 8 weeks (or agreed extension of time)
+- 3.5 In the interests of achieving timely resolution of planning applications, central government sets targets for planning authorities to deal with most planning applications.
+These targets currently are: - Determine 60% of major applications in 13 weeks (or agreed extension f time) - Determine 70% of all other applications within 8 weeks (or agreedextension of time) - 3.6 Applicants can appeal against 'non-determination' if an application is not determined within the above timescales, although in the interest of achieving the best outcomes we will sometimes seek to agree a longer period with applicants.
+If the Council and applicant agree to an extension of time, it must be agreed in writing. - 3.7 A Planning Performance Agreement is a project management tool which can be used for the Council and applicants to agree timescales, actions and resources for handling particular planning applications.
+They can be particularly useful for setting out an efficient and transparent process for large or complex applications, for all stakeholders involved.